bthomas218/TL13-To-C-Compiler/README.md

 # TL13 -> C Compiler
-A full compiler for the TL13 toy language — built from scratch with Flex & Bison that implements **lexical analysis, parsing, semantic checks, and C code generation**
+A full compiler for the TL13 language — built from scratch with Flex & Bison that implements **lexical analysis, parsing, semantic checks, and C code generation**

 This project translates TL13 source code into valid C, handling:
 - Expressions & arithmetic